IKATS/ikats.github.io/doc/tutorials/tuto_workflow.md

 ### Operators menu

 In IKATS, all the functions (data import, selection, transformation, training of an algorithm, ...) are packaged in an operator.
 An operator includes entries (a Dataset, a list of Timeseries, a table ...), usually parameters, and often one or more output(s) (transformed objects that will be used by the following operators in the workflow).
-A visualization tool is also integrated with each operator ( `double click` on the operator and then click on the eye in the menu that appears to open the visualisation tool).
+A visualisation tool is also integrated with each operator ( `double click` on the operator and then click on the eye in the menu that appears to open the visualisation tool).

 By default, a [Dataset Selection](/doc/operators/DatasetSelection.html) operator is already integrated into the Workflow.